-According to Mental Health America, about 5 percent of the U.S. population express seasonal depression.
-In the winter, people often stay inside more, which can lead to a sense of depression because of the lack of activity and social interaction.
-Research shows that lack of Vitamin D from sunshine can negatively impact mood, too.
+About 5 percent of the U.S. population experience seasonal depression.
+In the winter, people often stay inside more—which can lead to a sense of depression because of the lack of activity and social interaction.
+There is evidence that lack of Vitamin D from sunshine can negatively impact mood, too.

-As an employer, it’s important to recognize that the weather might be impacting your employee’s well-being and incorporate programming that encourages overall health especially during the winter months.
+As an employer, it’s important to recognize that the weather might be impacting your team’s wellbeing.
+Incorporate programming that encourages overall health especially during the winter months.

-Experiencing sadness, tiredness or lack of energy can effect performance at work.
+Experiencing sadness, tiredness or lack of energy can affect performance at work.
 Exercise releases serotonin into the brain, which causes feelings of happiness and accomplishment.

 There are many ways you can encourage your employees to increase activity.
-You can host an on-site exercise class, be it yoga or Zumba, to give your employees the option to burn calories in the office.
-The workplace wellness program could help organize a winter running group to not only support increased activity but also address the feelings of loneliness.
-Another option is to reimburse gym memberships, especially during the winter months, when it’s more challenging to exercise outdoors.
+You can host a virtual exercise class, such as yoga or Zumba.
+A workplace wellness program could help organize a winter running group to not only support increased activity, but also address the feelings of loneliness.
+Another option is to reimburse gym memberships—especially during the winter months when it’s more challenging to exercise outdoors.

-As the weather conditions improve slightly, lead by example and encourage employees to take their meetings outside and soak up those first rays of Vitamin D. This is actually good practice year round as the extra steps reduce lethargy and can boost overall health.
+As the weather conditions improve slightly, lead by example and encourage employees to get outside to soak up those first rays of Vitamin D. This is actually good practice year-round—as the extra steps reduce lethargy and can boost overall health.

 Opportunities for Self-Care

-Designate a quiet space in the building that employees can use to practice meditation and focus on their breathing.
+If your employees are currently working on site, designate a quiet space in the building that employees can use to practice meditation and focus on their breathing.
+If they are working remotely, encourage them to take these small breaks between meetings to relax and refocus.
 Encourage mindfulness by providing employees with resources to help them focus on the positive things in life.
-Host an adult coloring gathering where your employees can congregate, socialize and enjoy the de-stressing effects of coloring.
+Host a virtual adult coloring gathering where your employees can congregate, socialize and enjoy the de-stressing effects of coloring.
 This additional focus on mental health will contribute to a better work environment with happy and more motivated employees.